 Social media goes hand-in-hand with content marketing and search engine optimization.
-With 56% of the population admitting to having at least one social media profile, it’s time for website owners to take it seriously.
+With 60% of the global population using social media, it’s time for website owners to take it seriously.

 The Hermit offers social marketing strategies for all of the top social media outlets today.
 If they use it, we know how to market it.